pkiraly/qa-catalogue/README.md

 # metadata-qa-marc
 Metadata assessment for MARC records

+Notes:

+* If you would like to play with this project, but you don't have MARC21 I suggest to download records from the Library of Congress: https://www.loc.gov/cds/products/MDSConnect-books_all.html
-Note: this is an early phase of the project.
-The documentation is far from ready.
+* this is an early phase of the project, nor the software, neighter the documentation are ready.
+But still it is in a state which I thought worth sharing

 ## build